Ajoritsedere Awosika

-Ajoritsedere (Dere) Josephine Awosika is a Nigerian businesswoman who is chairwoman of Access Bank plc.
+Ajoritsedere (Dere) Josephine Awosika (January 15 1953) is a Nigerian businesswoman who is chairperson of Access Bank plc.
 Prior to this appointment, she was Permanent Secretary in the Federal Ministries of Internal Affairs, Science & Technology and Power at different periods.

+Early life and family background

-Awosika was born in Sapele, the sixth child of the first Nigerian Minister for Finance in the first republic Festus Okotie-Eboh, who was assassinated in 1966.
+Awosika was born in Sapele, the sixth child of the first Nigerian Minister for Finance in the first republic, Festus Okotie-Eboh, who was assassinated in 1966.
 She is a fellow of the Pharmaceutical Society of Nigeria and the West African Postgraduate College of Pharmacy.
 She is an alumna of the University of Bradford, where she holds a Doctorate in Pharmaceutical Technology.